openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 ## <a name="get-started"></a>Step 6: What's Next?

-Now you are ready to try out the toolkit.
+Now you are ready to try out OpenVINO™.

 Developing in Python:
    * [Start with TensorFlow models with OpenVINO™](https://docs.openvino.ai/latest/notebooks/101-tensorflow-to-openvino-with-output.html)